students hiking in the snow

 F.A.Q.

-Why are applicants required to work for at least three years after college before applying?
+Why are applicants required to wait for at least three years after college before applying?

 We have found that it makes for a richer educational experience when all incoming students have spent significant time outside of academia (typically four years or more), which can help them home in on an educational and career trajectory.
 If a nontraditional student had worked for a while before their undergraduate degree, an exception could be made, but internships and summer jobs during college do not generally count toward this life experience requirement.